grannycart/by-sound-alone_source/README.md

 * txt:
 	* more or less works as compiled by pandoc
 * latex:
 	* I experimented with creating latex with pandoc and then editing the latex by hand.
-It was not entirely useful.
+It was not entirely useful, so I removed this target from the Makefile.
 See [notes here](experiments-with-latex-formatting.md).
+* Diagrams:
+	* Eventually these will have to go into Makefile for epub compilation.
+At the moment that isn't working so great.
+	* There is a quick layout in an Inkscape .svg file in the sub-diagrams/ directory.
+Just open that in Inkscape, save it as a pdf, and then do what you like with it.

 ## Credits:
 * Compiled using pandoc-ebook-template: